StevenMapes/django-aws-api-gateway-websockets/README.md

 1. **API Name** - The human friendly API Name
 2. **API Description** - Optional
-3. **Default channel name** - Fill this in if you want all connections to this Websocket to also be associated with the same "channel" otherwise leave it blank.
+3. **Default channel name** - Fill this in if you want all connections to this WebSocket to also be associated with the same "channel" otherwise leave it blank.
 "Channels" are groups of web socket connections and nothing more.
 4. **Target base Endpoint** - This is the full URL path to the view you wish to use to handle the requests **excluding** the ```route``` slug portion that will be automatically appended.